broxus/locklift/README.md

 ### Utils

-This module provides some utility functionality for more convenient work with TON objects.
+This module provides some utility functions for more convenient work with Ever objects.

 #### `locklift.utils.toNano(amount)`